Jay Jackson

 26 Aug 2025, 23:10 GMT+10

-BERLIN, Germany - German Chancellor Friedrich Merz says he doesn't believe Israel targeted journalists in the attack on Gaza's Nasser Hospital earlier this week in whcih 21 people were killed, including five journalists, and over 50 people were wounded, most of them severely.
+BERLIN, Germany - German Chancellor Friedrich Merz says he doesn't believe Israel targeted journalists in the attack on Gaza's Nasser Hospital earlier this week in which 21 people were killed, including five journalists, and over 50 people were wounded, most of them severely.

 The Israeli army admitted in a statement it had tanks fire shells at the hospital near the roof where a Reuters photographer was filming the carnage taking place around Khan Younis.